jielab/average/README.md

-## AVERAGE: Automated Visualizing, Examining, Rechecking, and Alarming of Genomic Errors.
+## PIGEON: Practical Investigation of Genomic Errors by Obervation and Notification

 <br/><br/>